The Florida Bar Lawyer Referral Service Rules

 III.
 Remittance Fees

 Panel members of The Florida Bar Lawyer Referral Service agree to remit to The Florida Bar Lawyer Referral Service 12% of any attorneys’ fees for services performed in connection with Regular Panel cases (bankruptcy and Social Security cases are exempt).
-Remittance fees are NOT required for referrals on the Low Fee and Elderly Law Panels.
+Remittance fees are NOT required for referrals on the Modest Means Panel.
 The person referred pays the initial $25 for the 30-minute office or videoconference consultation fee directly to the attorney.
 The Florida Bar may use any legal means necessary to collect from a lawyer any unremitted fees due to The Florida Bar Lawyer Referral Service that resulted from that lawyer’s service as a panel member.

 IV.
 Withdrawal from Membership